SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A site using ⟮‹frameset›⟯  would have had the advantage tha⟮t only a part of the site (e.g. the main content, but not headers and footers⟯) would ⟮have to be fetched when navigating⟯.
 The ⟮‹noframes›⟯ was provided for browsers that ⟮did not support frames⟯.
 As of ⟮HTML5⟯, ⟮‹frame› and ‹frameset›⟯ are ⟮deprecated⟯, but ⟮iframe⟯ is not.
-⟮‹frame›s⟯ were ⟮deprecated⟯ because&nbsp; ⟮their intraction with the same-origin policy could be a nightmare⟯, because ⟮copyright infringemenet was easy⟯, and because ⟮of accesibility/usability problems⟯.
+⟮‹frame›s⟯ were ⟮deprecated⟯ because  ⟮their intraction with the same-origin policy could be a nightmare⟯, because ⟮copyright infringemenet was easy⟯, and because ⟮of accesibility/usability problems⟯.
 ⟮iframe⟯ is short for ⟮inline frame⟯